Miss Virginia's Teen

 The Miss Virginia's Teen competition, part of the Miss Virginia Opportunity, is the pageant that selects the representative for the Commonwealth of Virginia in the Miss America's Teen pageant.

 To compete in the Miss Virginia's Teen pageant, a contestant must first win one of many local competitions.
 Contestants may compete at the local and state level more than once, but having won a state title may only compete in the national Miss America's Teen competition one time.
 The state pageant is held in Roanoke, Virginia at the Roanoke Civic Center in lateJune.

-Aryana Guest of Yorktown was crowned Miss Virginia's Teen on June 28, 2025, at Berglund Center in Roanoke, Virginia.
-She will compete for the title of Miss America's Teen 2026 in Orlando, Florida September 2-6 2025.
+Caedyn Riddle of Rocky Mount was crowned Miss Virginia's Teen on June 27, 2026, at the Berglund Center in Roanoke, Virginia.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.